-If your internet comes from an Ethernet outlet instead of a DSL / Cable / Satellite modem, connect the router's WAN/LAN port to it, then follow steps 3 and 4 to complete the hardware connection.
+If your internet comes from an Ethernet outlet instead of a DSL / Cable / Satellite modem, connect the router's WAN/LAN port to it, then follow steps 4 and 5 to complete the hardware connection.

-- 1. Connect the modem to the router's WAN port with an Ethernet cable. - 2.
-Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
-Connect the power adapter to the router and turn on the router. - 4.
+- 1. Turn off the modem, and remove the backup battery if it has one. - 2.
+Connect the modem to the router's WAN port with an Ethernet cable. - 3.
+Turn on the modem, and then wait about 2 minutes for it to restart. - 4.
+Connect the power adapter to the router and turn on the router. - 5.
 Verify that the hardware connection is correct by checking the following LEDs.

-Note: If the 2.4GHz LED and 5GHz LED are off, press and hold the WPS/Wi-Fi button on the back for more than 2 seconds.
+If the Internet LED and Wi-Fi LED are off, press and hold the RESET button on the back for more than 5 seconds to reset the router.
 Both the LEDs should turn solid on.

-- 5. Connect your computer to the router. - Method 1: Wired
+- 6. Connect your computer to the router. - Method 1: Wired